 USA: Commander James Harmon Ward USN assumed command of the “Flying Flotilla” or Potomac Flotilla of the US Navy.

-USA: The Department of Annapolis was established to include the counties 20 miles each side of the Baltimore and Washington railroad from Annapolis as far as Bladensburg, Maryland.
+USA: The Department of Annapolis was established to include the counties for 20 miles each side of the Baltimore and Washington railroad from Annapolis as far as Bladensburg, Maryland.

 USA: Brigadier-General of Massachusetts Militia Benjamin Franklin Butler was appointed to command the Department of Annapolis but did not arrive to take command.

 USA: The Department of Pennsylvania was established with headquarters at Philadelphia, comprising Pennsylvania, Delaware, and parts of Maryland not in the Department of Washington and the Department of Annapolis.

 USA: Major-General of Pennsylvania Militia Robert Patterson assumed command of the Department of Pennsylvania.